If you’re new to mushroom identification and foraging, lion’s mane mushrooms are a great place to start.

 Are You Interested in Trying Lion’s Mane?

-If you want to experience the many benefits lion’s mane mushrooms provide but foraging isn’t quite your speed, our adaptogenic mushroom granola may be perfect for you.
+If you want to experience the many benefits lion’s mane mushrooms provide but wild foraging isn’t quite your speed, our adaptogenic mushroom granola may be perfect for you.

 In a breakfast granola bowl, you get a hyperconcentrated lion’s mane extract, as well as cordyceps and chaga mushroom extracts.

 The granola is gluten-free, vegan, and contains the lowest amount of added sugar on the market.
 What more can you ask for in a morning bowl of cereal?

 Can lion's mane mushrooms get you high?

 No, lion’s mane can’t get you high.
 Mushrooms that can cause a high contain a compound called psilocybin, a naturally occurring psychedelic that can alter your state of mind.

 As lion’s mane doesn’t contain psilocybin or other psychoactive compounds, there is no risk of you getting high from consuming these medicinal mushrooms.

 Does lion's mane increase testosterone?